New Duke Law center will delve into science of criminal justice

 How much should I give?

 What counts most is your participation!
 Everyone is encouraged to participate in the Reunion Class Giving Campaign, no matter the size of your gift.
 Small gifts add up to big results.
 All of the gifts from your class will send a message to potential and current students, outside organizations, fellow alumni in other classes, and the entire Duke Law community that you appreciate your experience at Duke Law and feel strongly that Duke Law School matters to the future of legal education.

 Reunion is a great time to stretch your gift.
 In appreciation for your generosity, you could be recognized as a member of one of our leadership giving societies.
 Membership in the Barrister Donor Society is granted to Duke Law alumni who donate $2,500 or more annually to the Law School.
 Judges, educators, and those who work for the government or in public service are members at $1,000 annually.
 Barristers are recognized annually in the fall Duke Law Magazine, are listed on a plaque in the Law School, are invited to the annual Barrister Donor Society reception during Reunion Weekend, and receive special invitations to Barrister events around the country.

 In honor of your reunion, please also consider a five-year pledge.
 Your five-year pledge allows you to plan ahead for your personal philanthropy, helps the Law School plan for the future by creating steady and dependable income, and keeps you connected to Duke Law until your next reunion.
 Best of all, the entire amount of your five-year pledge counts in your class’s gift total!

-A common five-year pledge to the Reunion Class Gift effort is a $12,500 Barrister level pledge.
+A common five-year pledge to the Reunion Class Giving Campaign is a $12,500 Barrister level pledge.
 For this reunion cycle, the pledge would be as follows:

 |Fiscal year:||To be paid between:||Amount:|